pbinkley/jekyll-book/sections/04-section.md

 cards selected are filmed.
 If this procedure is followed carefully, the catalog cannot be disarranged in any way.
-As soon as the photographing of a tray is completed, the guide rod must be inserted and the tray immediately returned to its proper place in the catalog.\*
+As soon as the photographing of a tray is completed, the guide rod must be inserted and the tray immediately returned to its proper place in the catalog.[^04-2]

-After the supervisor has had an opportunity to judge the preferences and aptitudes of the crew members, the machine instructor will redrill the best operator in the rudiments handling the equipment.
-Thus the members of the photographing unit properly assigned now can be expected to function with the greatest efficiency possible.

-\* Under no circumstances are any trays to be left unphotographed at the end of the day.
+[^04-2]: Under no circumstances are any trays to be left unphotographed at the end of the day.
 To avoid any waste of time, it has been found of help to have the operator report for work one half hour later in the morning than the selectors.
 There are then several trays for him to start work on immediately, and by staying a half hour later in the afternoon all the trays selected on that day can be easily finished.
 Thus the number of trays selected each day is identical with the number photographed each day.

+After the supervisor has had an opportunity to judge the preferences and aptitudes of the crew members, the machine instructor will redrill the best operator in the rudiments handling the equipment.
+Thus the members of the photographing unit properly assigned now can be expected to function with the greatest efficiency possible.

 [pagebreak.12]